-The Pacific Literacy Consortium (PLC) exists to build and align a network of strategic partnerships that fosters developing, implementing, and evaluating innovative and evidence- based educational approaches designed to improve reading outcomes and life chances of children in Hawaiʻi and throughout the Pacific.
+The Pacific Literacy Consortium (PLC) exists to build and align a network of strategic partnerships that fosters the development, implementation, and evaluation of innovative and evidence-based educational approaches designed to improve reading outcomes and life chances of children in Hawaiʻi and throughout the Pacific.

 PLC was engendered by a longstanding, successful partnership between the Literacy and Hawaiian Education Section (LHE), Curriculum Research & Development Group (CRDG), University of Hawaiʻi at Mānoa and the Hawaiian Education Program Office, Office of Curriculum, Instruction and Student Support (OCISS), Hawaiʻi Department of Education.
 This partnership, sustained by multiple grants across 15 years, is commonly referred as Pihana Nā Mamo, which was the name of LHE’s original grant.
 Since 2000, the efforts of this partnership were sustained and scaled by eight subsequent federal grants that resulted in systematic, coordinated services to teachers and students across 51 public schools in Hawaiʻi.
 More program information (videos, resources, updates) can be found at the PLC website, http://plc.crdg.hawaii.edu/.

 The work has involved strong interagency collaboration among teams of researchers, school leaders, content experts, cultural practitioners, instructional designers, and evaluators.
 PLC continues to engage new partnerships for the purpose of expanding its work in Hawaiʻi and the broader Pacific community.
 PLC has successfully provided services around four interconnected components: schoolwide reading support; student transition support toward college and career readiness; curriculum enhancement; and schoolwide positive behavioral interventions and supports; and through four crosscutting processes: formative assessment; evaluation; job- embedded coaching; and professional development.